artifacts

 --trimmed-video-output screen.trimmed.mp4

-gif is an alias for the same local motion-trimmed preview logic as crabbox media preview.
+gif runs the same local motion-trimmed preview logic as crabbox media preview; see that page for the full flag list.

 crabbox artifacts template openclaw \